AMDESE/AMDSEV/README.md

    <pre>
    Bit[0]:   0 = SEV is not active
              1 = SEV is active
+   Bit[1]:   0 = SEV-ES is not active
+             1 = SEV-ES is active
    </pre>

 <a name="faq-3"></a>
- * <b>Can I use virt-manager to launch SEV guest?</b>
+ * <b>Can I use virt-manager to launch an SEV or SEV-ES guest?</b>

-    virt-manager uses libvirt to manage VMs, SEV support has been added in libvirt but virt-manager does use the newly introduced [LaunchSecurity](https://libvirt.org/formatdomain.html#sev) tags yet hence we will not able to launch SEV guest through the virt-manager.
+    virt-manager uses libvirt to manage VMs, SEV support has been added in libvirt but virt-manager does use the newly introduced [LaunchSecurity](https://libvirt.org/formatdomain.html#sev) tags yet, so you will not able to launch SEV guest through the virt-manager.
-    > If your system is using libvirt >= 4.15 then you can manually edit the xml file to use [LaunchSecurity](https://libvirt.org/formatdomain.html#sev) to enable the SEV support in the guest.
+    > If your system is using libvirt >= 4.15 then you can manually edit the xml file to use [LaunchSecurity](https://libvirt.org/formatdomain.html#sev) and enable the SEV support in the guest.

 <a name="faq-4"></a>
- * <b>How to increase SWIOTLB limit ?</b>
+ * <b>How to increase SWIOTLB limit?</b>

- When SEV is enabled, all the DMA operations inside the guest are performed on the shared memory.
-Linux kernel uses SWIOTLB  bounce buffer for DMA operations inside SEV guest.
-A guest panic will occur if kernel runs out of the SWIOTLB pool.
-Linux kernel default to 64MB SWIOTLB pool.
-It is recommended to increase the swiotlb pool size to 512MB.
-The swiotlb pool size can be increased in guest by appending the following in the grub.cfg file
+ When SEV is enabled, all the DMA operations inside the guest are performed in shared memory.
+The Linux kernel uses the SWIOTLB bounce buffer for DMA operations inside an SEV guest.
+A guest panic will occur if the kernel runs out of SWIOTLB memory.
+The Linux kernel defaults to 64MB of SWIOTLB memory.
+It is recommended to increase the SWIOTLB memory size to 512MB.
+This can be done by appending the following to the kernel command line (edit /etc/defaults/grub):

- Append the following in /etc/defaults/grub

 ```
 GRUB_CMDLINE_LINUX_DEFAULT=".... swiotlb=262144"
 ```

 And regenerate the grub.cfg.

-<a name="faq-5"></a>
- * <b>virtio-blk device runs out-of-dma-buffer error </b>

- To support the multiqueue mode, virtio-blk drivers inside the guest allocates large number of DMA buffer.
-SEV guest uses SWIOTLB for the DMA buffer allocation or mapping hence kernel runs of the SWIOTLB pool quickly and triggers the out-of-memory error.
-In those cases consider increasing the SWIOTLB pool size or use virtio-scsi device.